 This dressing will last about a week in the fridge.
 If it begins to separate, just stir it with a spoon.
 I've found that silken tofu doesn't freeze well, so I don't recommend storing it in the freezer.

 Of course, this dressing is delicious on salads, but it’s also perfect for a Reuben sandwich.
-I make Reubens often, using tempeh bacon, sauerkraut, and this Vegan Thousand Island Dressing.
+I make Reubens often, using tempeh bacon, sauerkraut, and this dressing.
 The non-vegan version is usually made with Swiss cheese, but I don’t think this vegan sandwich really needs it.
-Of course, feel free to add some, if that’s your thing.
-Reubens are typically made on rye bread, but I usually make it on the sprouted grain type.
+Of course, feel free to add some vegan cheese, if that’s your thing.
+Reubens are typically made on rye bread, but any type of bread will do.

 Vegan Thousand Island Dressing